Techtonica/curriculum/vs-code/vscode.md

 ### Projected Time
-About 1 hour (?)
+About 1 hour
+- 7 minutes for video
-- ?? minutes for video walkthrough of slides
+- 20 minutes for video walkthrough of slides
-- ?? minutes for Independent Practice
+- 15 minutes for Independent Practice
-- ?? minutes for Check for Understanding
+- 10 minutes for Check for Understanding

 ### Prerequisites
 - "Command Line Interface" lesson